-Joh: Wow – I don’t know where to start… New Zealand has so many stunning places.
-My favourites are usually places that have an interesting walk with great views.
+Joh: Wow – Where do I start?
+New Zealand has so many stunning places.
+My favorites are usually places that have an interesting walk with great views.

 - I really like the Coromandel Peninsula.
 Not the more developed East Coast where everyone goes, but the West Coast and the top, north of the Coromandel township.
 The coastline here is rugged and wild, and it still feels quite remote.

 - Taranaki is a bit of a secret and underrated, but it actually has a lot to offer: nice hikes and coastal walks, and beautiful beaches.
 Plus New Plymouth is a cool town in its own right.

 - Auckland‘s West Coast is also largely off the tourist radar (thankfully).
 That’s where I live when I’m not on tour, and I love it.

 - Abel Tasman National Park and Golden Bay are places I could never tire of.
 The best way to explore Abel Tasman is actually by kayak.
 The hikes can get very busy; everyone seems to do them.